Table of Contents Takeaway #1 – Defining SAM Tool Requirements is...

 Licenses Assigned to Offboarding Employees

-The first cost optimization opportunity for O365 licenses is to identify all licenses assigned to employees who are leaving or who have left the company.
+The first cost optimization opportunity for Microsoft Office 365 licenses is to identify all licenses assigned to employees who are leaving or who have left the company.
 This situation typically occurs due to a lack of SAM processes, controls, or governance for assigned licenses.
 While frustrating for SAM professionals to see happening, it’s quite an easy fix.

 Step 1: Request an updated employee transition report